drffej/webusb.arduino/README.md

 A. Setting Chrome for WebUSB
 ----------------------------

 The implementation is available via the "Experimental Web Platform Features" flag.

-So go to chrome://flags/#enable-experimental-web-platform-features and enable  flag.
+1. Navigate to chrome://flags
+2. Enable the flag called '#enable-experimental-web-platform-features'
+3. Close and restart the browser

 You may also want to check out  chrome://device-log where you can see all USB device related events in case of issues.